 12. RELEVANT COLLEGE POLICIES

-12.1 This policy should be read in conjunction with the College’s policies listed below:
+12.1 This policy should be read in conjunction with the College’s policies and information as listed below:

 - Student and Staff Sexual Misconduct